 We offer complimentary tattoo removal for all medical and traumatic tattoo removal.

 If you have a tattoo that is causing you distress we’re here to help.
 People and circumstances change, you shouldn’t have a live with a constant reminder of the past.

 BOOK YOUR FREE CONSULTION

-At Unify Skin & Laser Clinic we offer payment options and answer all your questions before you start your sessions.
+At Unify Skin & Laser Clinic we answer all your questions before you start your sessions.
 Experience does count and we want you to know you’re in safe hands.